Glossary

 SCA

 Software Composition Analysis.
-A technology that is used to identify open-source and third-party components in use in an application, including their known security vulnerabilities, and typically adversarial license restrictions.
-See also Static Code Analysis.
+A security analysis technique that is used to identify open-source and third-party components in use in an application, their known security vulnerabilities, and typically also adversarial license restrictions.
+Not to be confused with Static Code Analysis.
+See also Snyk Open Source.

 SCM